Armenian armed forces open fire at Azerbaijani army’s positions | News.az

 Armenian armed forces open fire at Azerbaijani army’s positions

-From 21:35 on September 13 to 00:45 on September 14, the Armenian armed forces units from the positions in the directions of Yukhari Zaghali settlement of the Basarkechar region and Mosesgekh settlement of the Tovuzgala region using small arms periodically subjected to fire the Azerbaijan Army positions stationed in the directions of the Mollabayramli settlement of the Kalbajar region and Aghdam settlement of the Tovuz region, the Defense Ministry of Azerbaijan told News.Az.
+Starting from 21:25 on July 17 to 00:15 on July 18, the Armenian armed forces units from the positions in the direction of the Gorus and Davali regions using small arms periodically subjected to fire the Azerbaijan Army positions stationed in the directions of Malibay settlement of the Lachin region and Sadarak region of the Nakhchivan Autonomous Republic, the Defense Ministry of Azerbaijan told News.Az.

-In addition, on September 14 at about 00:05, illegal Armenian armed detachments in the territory of Azerbaijan, where the Russian peacekeeping forces are temporarily stationed, subjected to fire the Azerbaijan Army positions in the Kalbajar direction.